Boavizta/PCR-SI_dataformat/ImpactObject.md

 - Level 2: 3 to 5 letters code for Impact or Flux indicators

 ## Life Cycle Steps
-The accepted Life Cycle Step are :
+The accepted Life Cycle Step are optional and are the following :
 - BLD: Build/Manufacturing
 - DIS: Distribution
 - USE: Usage
 - EOL: End Of Life

 ## Indicators (Impact Categories and Fluxes)
-The accepted Impact/Flux indicators are :
+The accepted Impact/Flux indicators are optional and are the following :
 - AP - Acidification -	mol H+ eq
 - GWP - Climate change -	kg CO2 eq
 - CTUe - Ecotoxicity, freshwater -	CTUe